With 60" legs, this option gives you more height than most other models, making it superior for Dutch oven cooking.

 But there are many tripod grills on the market, so selecting the right model can be challenging.
 Fortunately, our buying guide is packed with tips to help you find the best tripod grill for your next camping trip.
-We’ve even included some specific product recommendations to take all the guesswork out of shopping.

 A tripod grill should be made of a sturdy, durable material that can support the weight of your cookware and food.
 Most models are made of cast or forged iron, steel, or aluminum.

 Iron is generally the best material for a tripod grill because it’s the strongest and most durable.
 However, cast iron grills are heavy and can rust in the rain.

 Stainless steel is a good option if you backpack.
 It’s lightweight and rust-resistant, but it typically can’t support as much weight as a cast iron tripod grill.

 Aluminum models are also rustproof and extremely lightweight, though they aren’t as durable as cast iron or steel grills and usually can’t support as much weight.

 A tripod grill must be tall enough to suspend the cookware over the campfire so the food cooks slowly without burning.
 However, the grill shouldn’t be so tall that the fire doesn’t heat the food.
 Most models have legs that range from 30 to 60 inches tall.
 It’s usually best to choose a grill that’s at least 50 inches tall because you can use the attached chains to adjust the distance between the flames and the food.